StTronn/rishavt.dev/src/pages/posts/paidArticle.md

 Can an article be monetized on your own site

 Apart from ads which are not a very good experience the only way to monetize your digital content is to put it on a subscription-based platform.
 This has somewhat hindered the decentralization of owning a digital content platform.
-As people won’t buy a subscription for an individual or a new site.
+As people won’t buy a subscription for a new or individual site.

 **What if you could put your content anywhere and still be able to monetize it?**